httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Note that the last member in this example is an empty inner list.

-In textual HTTP headers, members' parameters are separated from the member and each other by semicolons.
+In HTTP headers, members' parameters are separated from the member and each other by semicolons.
 For example:

 ~~~ example
 Example-ParamListHeader: abc;a=1;b=2; cde_456, (ghi jkl);q="9";r=w
 ~~~

-In textual HTTP headers, an empty list is denoted by not serialising the header at all.
+In HTTP headers, an empty list is denoted by not serialising the header at all.

 Parsers MUST support lists containing at least 1024 members, support members with at least 256 parameters, support inner-lists containing at least 256 members, and support parameter keys with at least 64 characters.